 Find a Class

 Abigail has directed the Eliot School since 2007.
 She brings to the school over 30 years experience in nonprofit administration, focused on community-based arts and media, including time as Program Coordinator at Forest Hills Educational Trust and, before that, Director of Somerville Community Access Television.
-She serves as a member of the Boston Cultural Council.
-She also makes drawings, pop-ups and small objects as a form of social exchange.
+She also makes drawings, pop-ups and other small objects as a form of social exchange.

 Alison Croney Moses, Associate Director

 Alison is an accomplished educator and woodworker, whose elegant sculptures and furniture combine lamination and coopering.
 In 2022, she received a US Artists Fellowship for her work making art and community.
 She has been most recently profiled in The Boston Globe, Yankee Magazine and American Craft.
 Her work is collected by the Renwick Gallery at the Smithsonian Institution, the Museum of Fine Arts Boston, and private collectors.
 She holds a Preliminary License to teach Visual Art to Grades 5–12.
 Alison was the Eliot School's Program Director for School & Community Partnerships for 8 years.
 Before that, as Education Director for Red Rabbit (New York City), she developed and led interactive cooking and gardening programs for teachers, parents and children.
 As Education & Outreach Coordinator for the Museum of Contemporary Art Denver (Denver CO), she developed, managed and taught art programs for all ages.
 She has also been Wood Shop Assistant at Anderson Ranch Art Center (Snowmass Village CO), Catalyst Arts Fellow at Rhode Island School of Design and Fabrication Assistant for Situ Studio (New York City).
 When time allows, she also teaches woodworking and visual arts in our schoolhouse and through our School & Community Partnerships.